 Watermelon Agua Fresca

 - 2 lbs. of seedless watermelon pieces the weight is just the fruit

 - 1/4 cup freshly squeezed lime juice optional but gives a yummy twist

-- small pinch of sea salt
+- 1 pinch sea salt optional for extra flavor

-- 4 cups of cold water
+- 4 cups cold water

 - plenty of ice cubes